 9 Reasons Your Snapper Lawn Mower is Vibrating

-Engine Mounting Bolts on Your Snapper Mower
+Engine Mounting Bolts

 Your engine vibrates while it is running.
 You would feel more of the vibration if Snapper didn’t install engine mounting bolts under the engine.

-These mounting bolts, often referred to as motor mounts, absorb the vibration from the engine.
-If any of the engine mounting bolts are missing, worn or broke, replace them with new mounting bolts.
+These mounting bolts often referred to as motor mounts, absorb the vibration from the engine.
+If any of the engine mounting bolts are missing, worn, or broken, replace them with new mounting bolts.

 They both can fail.
 A manual engagement clutch, the kind that uses belts and pulleys, can develop bushing and linkage wearing causing the mower to shake.
 An electric mower will cause a vibration when the ball bearing in the clutch fails.

 You will not find a clutch on a Snapper push mower.
 On a push mower, check the engagement linkages and bushings for wearing that may cause a vibration.

-Unbalanced Snapper Mower Blades
+Unbalanced Mower Blades

 A blade must be balanced before being installed on your Snapper mower deck.
-This means each blade needs to be off equal weight on both sides of the blade.
+This means each blade needs to be of equal weight on both sides of the blade.
 When there isn’t equal weight, your blade will wobble when it rotates.